fransimo/fransimo_info/content/docs/art/It_is_in_all_of_us/first-part/talking_with_the_trees/_index.md

 Open your heart with each breath and allow the life from outside to meet the life within. **You are the forest, you are life.
 Everything is within you; you just need to remember it.
 It has never been anywhere else.**

+# References

+This text brings together many years of work, retreats, and experiences in meditation, walking the landscape, and various somatic techniques, especially massage.
+You can read more details [here](references/).

 [^1]:
     Developing individuality in some spiritual currents is considered the duty of our incarnation, to provide a light that complements the spectrum in unity.
 For the soul to find a way to shine in resonance and harmony with others, fulfilling its path is possible with a certain degree of individuality.